 Recent research shows that 75 percent of all startups ultimately fail, many of those within the first year of their existence.
-Nobody likes failure, obviously, even as we recognize that there are many lessons to be learned from the experience.
+Nobody likes failure, obviously, even as we recognize that there are many lessons to be learned when you start a business.

 Still, when we’re talking about a failed startup, the cost of failure can be pretty steep — sunk costs that can’t be recovered, hours you can never regain, the opportunity missed by rejecting another, possibly better idea.
 It can make even the most experience-hardened entrepreneur flinch.